tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * Since Bitcoin is UTXO native, we can generate a new address for every transaction.
  This allows us to make the accounting very easy.

-* Because we own all of the keys anyway, we can sign the UTXOs that belong to each of the "child" keys and spend from them all simultaneously.
+* Because we own all of the keys anyway, we can sign the UTXOs that belong to each of the "child" keys and spend from all of them simultaneously.

 * Let's say you were a merchant selling goods.
-For every customer purchase, you can increment the path by 1 and generate a new address for that customer to pay you through.
+For every customer purchase, you can increment the path by one, and generate a new address for that customer to pay you through.

 Ask the students:

 * Why might you want to do that?

-  * **Answer:** That way, customers can't see your entire balance and purchase history!
+  * **Answer:** Because customers can't see your entire balance and purchase history!

-  * **Answer:** Accounting becomes much easier, as each address becomes a receipt of sorts containing that transaction only.
+  * **Answer:** Accounting becomes much easier, as each address becomes a receipt of sorts, containing that transaction only.

   * **Answer:** Bitcoin is pseudonymous, not anonymous, so generating new addresses helps preserve privacy.

-Now, time for the students to derive some keys of their own!
+Now it's time for students to derive some keys of their own!

-### 6. Students Do: Deriving BIP32 Keys (HD Wallets) (10 min)
+### 6. Student Do: Deriving BIP32 Keys (HD Wallets) (10 min)

 Have the students derive some Bitcoin keys and check their addresses.
 They should all have empty balances, as we are generating mainnet Bitcoin keys, not the testnet keys used earlier this week.